pbogre/jetlog/README.md

 Make sure to add a volume from your data path to `/data`, and remember that the application in the container runs on port `3000`.

+Note: Please make sure that the volume you are binding to the container has appropriate ownership, otherwise it won't start.

 ### manual (development)

 1. Clone the repository and `cd` to it